bondhugula/pluto/CONTRIBUTING.md

-- Pluto uses the Google coding style.
-Automatic formatting for this can be done
+- Pluto now uses C99; it originally used ANSI C / C89 and so a lot of the existing code is still in that form.
+The old code is typically updated when it is touched.

-  through:
+- The Google coding style is used.
+Automatic formatting for this can be done using clang-format:

   $ clang-format -style=Google